-Colorado Springs Utilities must prepare an Annual CCR Fugitive Dust Control Report that includes a description of the actions taken to control CCR fugitive dust, a record of all citizen complaints, and a summary of any corrective measures taken [257.80(c)].
+Colorado Springs Utilities must prepare an Annual CCR Fugitive Dust Control Report (Annual Report) that includes a description of the actions taken to control CCR fugitive dust, a record of all citizen complaints, and a summary of any corrective measures taken [257.80(c)].

-The Nixon Materials Handling Operations Supervisor, or their designee, shall be responsible for preparing the Annual CCR Fugitive Dust Control Report.
+The Nixon Materials Handling Operations Supervisor, or their designee, shall be responsible for preparing the Annual Report.
 The Environment, Health, & Safety Division - Technical Services Section shall provide guidance and support, if requested.

-The initial Annual CCR Fugitive Dust Control Report must be completed no later than 14 months after placing the initial CCR Fugitive Dust Control Plan in the facility's operating record.
+The initial Annual Report must be completed no later than 14 months after placing the initial CCR Fugitive Dust Control Plan in the facility's operating record.
 The deadline for completing a subsequent report is one year after the date of completing the previous report.
-For purposes of this paragraph, Colorado Springs Utilities has completed the Annual CCR Fugitive Dust Control Report when it has been placed in the facility's operating record.
+For purposes of this paragraph, Colorado Springs Utilities has completed the Annual Report when it has been placed in the facility's operating record.
+The reporting periods shall be defined in the Annual Report.